Tanzeebul-Tamim/PMBIA-Server/README.md

 ## Live Server

-The server will be running on: https://summer-camp-school-server-ivory.vercel.app/
+The server is deployed on [this following URL](https://summer-camp-school-server-ivory.vercel.app/)

 ## Running the Application